garybgenett/gary-os/README.md

 | [gentoo]                   | Entirety of the Funtoo configuration, including the scripts used to build and manage installations.
 | [gentoo/overlay]           | Funtoo overlay directory.
 Used very sparingly, and mostly for fixing broken packages.
 | [scripts]                  | Ancillary scripts relevant to GaryOS, such as "[scripts/grub.sh]".
-| [artifacts]                | Storage for miscellaneous files used in the initramfs build.
+| [artifacts/files]          | Storage for files used in the initramfs build.
 | [artifacts/patches]        | Archive of patch files for preparing initramfs images.
 | [artifacts/images]         | Icons, screenshots and the like.
 | [artifacts/archive]        | Stash space for files which don't fit elsewhere, including snapshots of [Acknowledgements & Reviews] items.